Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • A list of your existing keys

-• Their assigned permissions
+• Their permissions

-• Usage of quota per key
+• Usage per key

 • Options to create or revoke keys